Fire and rescue services

 It's against Lebanese law to travel to Israel.

-If you're an Australian dual national of Lebanon or another Arab nation and you've travelled or intend to travel to Israel, authorities are likely to arrest and imprison you.
+If you're an Australian dual national of Lebanon or another Arab nation and you've travelled to or intend to travel to Israel, authorities are likely to arrest and imprison you.

 Authorities can hold anyone for questioning for several days and then deport them.